 People Corporation is committed to fair and accessible employment practices.

 We will continue to review, and modify as necessary, existing recruitment, assessment and selection procedures to ensure people with disabilities have equitable access within our organization.

 When completing major renovations of our existing offices, or selecting new office space, People Corporation will ensure that our locations with client access meet the baseline level of accessibility for public spaces per the relevant provincial legislation.
 In the event of service disruption, we will notify the public of the disruption and how to access our services in an alternative fashion.

 People Corporation is committed to training all representatives on Accessibility legislation and the Human Rights Codes as soon as practicable after being hired, in a manner that best suits the duties of the representative.

 We maintain records of policy acknowledgements, and the dates of training.

 As we improve our Accessibility for all persons with disabilities interacting with People Corporation, additional training materials will be developed as required, and with the approval of our Accessibility Officer and the Accessibility Committee.

-As part of our due diligence with potential acquisitions, People Corporation will assess any remediation required to bring the entity’s digital communications and website to the WCAG 2.0 A and AA standard, aligned with our approach.
+People Corporation will assess if any remediation is required to bring the digital communications and website of new acquisitions to the WCAG 2.0 A and AA standard, aligned with our approach.
 Required remediation with any technology that does not conform to this standard will be completed in as expediated a manner as practicable.